-He’s as patriotic as old glory.
-The lyrics of his songs strike a powerful longing in our hearts for the days when things were simpler and all Americans stood strong, proud and together.
-His music sets us free to dream; knowing that dreams can come true as long as you believe.
+He’s as patriotic as Old Glory.
+His song lyrics strike a powerful longing in our hearts for the days when things were simpler and all Americans stood strong, proud and together.
+His music sets us free to dream knowing that dreams can come true as long as you believe.
 We are able to soar with his music much like his beloved eagles now soar above our great country.
 This is James Rogers, entertainer extraordinaire.

 After James started school at East Lake Elementary in Chattanooga, he was chosen to represent his class in a talent show.
 For the first time, James Rogers met his public.

 In 1958, the Rogers family moved across the Tennessee state line to Fort Oglethorpe, Georgia, where James’ mother still lives.
 The family joined the First Baptist Church and the children entered Fort Oglethorpe Elementary.
 James’ older brother, John, became the school Romeo and James acted as his personal manager by selling John’s pictures to the girls.
 In the following years, James

 became the person who was always picked to sing the solo during performances before the PTA.

 His first guitar arrived on Christmas morning when James was 11.
 Along with the guitar came the promise that if he learned to play the instrument, the next Christmas would bring a more expensive model.
 The new electric model arrived as promised.
 For a 12 year old, James’ career took a quantum leap forward.
 He describes it this way, “I started to travel around to all the best garages in Fort Oglethorpe, playing in as many groups with as many different people as there were garages to play.“